frog/frog_ai/README.md

 In addition to thinking, we enjoy making things too; both to satisfy our own curiosities and to understand how new tools work, we sometimes make things to ask better questions.

-@frog_ai is but another question and an evolving response to our fascination with the impact AI will / is having on our lives.
+@frog_ai is but another question and an evolving response to our fascination with the impact AI is having on our lives.

 ### About | Process :arrows_counterclockwise:
 We started with a naïve question: _"With so much chatter going on about data, could we train an AI to talk about AI?"_